eventnetusa/eventnet/src/_vip/hearing-aid-act-2017.md

   to debut its fantasy sports website
 content_section:
   - text_block_markdown: >-
-      The OTC Hearing Aid Act of 2017 has been passed and now the race to consumers has begun!
-For the past 41 years EventNetUSA has been bringing exciting and innovative consumer brand experiences to every market and demographic in a timely fashion.&nbsp;

-      EventMarketer's 2017 It List says that "We can do the impossible" and we do not disappoint.

-      EventNetUSA excels in live reach, education, screenings, product trial, and sales activation.
+      We excel in live reach, education, screenings, product trial, and sales activation.
 Let us help you:

-      * Educate consumers about the OTC hearing aids with pop-up kiosks that can also provide hearing tests.
+      * Educate consumers about OTC hearing aids

-      * Educate, sample and sell your new OTC hearing aids at pop-up stores

-      * We can even take your products on the road with a mobile tour educating consumers in heavily trafficked areas across the country.

-      Our clients include top consumer brands from fashion, health/wellness, food, beverage, and sports.
+      * Provide hearing tests to evaluate consumer needs

+      * Sample your hearing aids to find the one that is best for them

+      * Drive sales onsite, through retail integration, and by directing to website.

       Take a look at some of the things we've done below.
+    single_image_block:
+      single_image_path:
+    double_image_block:
+      image_1_path:
+      image_2_path:
+    video_block:
+      video_id:
+  - text_block_markdown: |-
+      &nbsp;

       &nbsp;
     single_image_block: